-With over one billion Hindus, India has the largest Hindu population in the world.
-Following India are Nepal, Bangladesh, and Indonesia, which are home to 23 million, 14 million, and 10 million Hindus respectively.
-Although the Hindu populations in Bangladesh and Indonesia are large, the large populations of those countries mean that followers of Hinduism make up 8% and 2% of the population respectively.
+With nearly 1 billion Hindus, India has the largest Hindu population in the world.
+Following India are Nepal, Bangladesh, and Pakistan, which are home to 21 million, 13 million, and 4 million Hindus respectively.
+Although the Hindu populations in Bangladesh and Pakistan are large, the large populations of those countries mean that followers of Hinduism make up 8% and 1.6% of the population respectively.